PavanRangani/docs/docs/prd/family/families.md

   - Not associated
 - Families in which selected user has any role are shown under `Team member`.
 - Families where selected user has no role are shown under `Not associated`.
-- Families which are marked as lead are shown under `Primary`.
+- Families which are marked as primary are shown under `Primary`.
 - Under each group, records are sorted in Alphabetical order
 - If there isn't any record in any group, that group won't be shown
 - On mouse hover of family shows hover effect.
 On its click opens family detail page.
 - Vertmore actions of row:
   - Edit & Delete
-  - Move to Lead (Only for families under Team member)
+  - Move to Primary (Only for families under Team member)
   - Move to Team member (Only for families under Primary)